What Is A Listing Agent And What Can The Right One Do For You?

 Can You End A Contract With A Listing Agent?

-Disadvantages Of Ending A Contract With Your Listing Agent
+Disadvantages Of Ending A Contract With Your Selling Agent

-Switching agents could set you back as you may have to repeat the process of searching for a new agent, interviewing potential candidates and providing them all of the necessary information to sell your home.
+Switching agents could set you back because you may have to repeat the process of searching for an agent, interviewing potential candidates and providing them all of the necessary information to sell your home.

 You may also have to give your new listing agent time to complete their own comparative market analysis and create a new listing for your home.
-That means your home will be on the market longer, which may raise a few eyebrows from potential buyers.
+That means your home will be on the market longer, possibly raising a few eyebrows from potential buyers.

-Advantages Of Ending A Contract With Your Listing Agent
+Advantages Of Ending A Contract With Your Seller’s Agent

-You could benefit from taking your property off the market for a period of time and relisting it, a strategy used by sharp agents to get your listing back at the top of multiple listing service (MLS) searches.
-Keep in mind, though, a record will exist of the last time it was on the market, so this marketing tactic may not always work.
+You could benefit from taking your property off the market for a period of time and relisting it.
+This is a strategy that sharp agents sometimes use to get your listing back at the top of MLS searches.
+Keep in mind, though: A record will exist of the last time it was on the market, so this marketing tactic may not always work.

 The Bottom Line

-Listing agents, like other real estate agents, are certified professionals in the industry and have the training, resources and pull to make your home selling process significantly smoother.
-They may even help you get a great return on your investment.
+Listing agents, like other real estate agents, are certified mortgage industry professionals who have the training, resources and influence to make your home selling process significantly smoother.
+They may even be able to help you get a great return on your investment.

 Looking for an expert REALTOR® to help you sell your home?
-Rocket Homes℠ can help.
-We’ll match you with experienced local professionals who come highly rated and have demonstrated success in your real estate markets.
+Get started with Rocket HomesSM so we can match you with experienced local professionals who come highly rated and have demonstrated success in your real estate markets.